SpaceMonkey-MH/Unnamed_Project/Notes.md

 	did it.
 Solved.
 	Just had an idea for the direction code: divide distance by abs(distance) (except if 0 ofc).
 Nah, that doesn't work with the margin.
+	Issue: the enemy can still attack the player after dying.
+Solution (?): check the 2D distance for the attack, instead of the 1D distance.
+Other solution: have the attack stop when dead.
+Maybe cleaner.
+	Both worked, gonna keep the second one.